 If upper body strength isn’t your forte or you want to be able to travel a long way without wearing your arms out then a pedal kayak could be the answer.
 The built in pedal propulsion system allows you to use your legs to move through the water leaving your hands free for eating, taking photos or just a well earned rest.

-In this post we’re going to cover what we think are the five best pedal kayaks in 2021 along with out buyer’s guide to help answer some of the question you might have about pedal kayaks.
+In this post we’re going to cover what we think are the six best pedal kayaks in 2023 along with out buyer’s guide to help answer some of the question you might have about pedal kayaks.

 At A Glance: The 6 Best Kayaks With Pedals